ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig16.png)

 Luckily, there are two sockets called DEALER and ROUTER that let you do nonblocking request-response.
 You'll see in *Chapter 3 - Advanced Request-Reply Patterns* how DEALER and ROUTER sockets let you build all kinds of asynchronous request-reply flows.
-For now, we're just going to see how DEALER and ROUTER let us extend REQ-REP across an intermediary, that is, our little broker.
+For now, we're just going to see how DEALER and ROUTER let us extend REQ-REP across an intermediary, that is, our little broker. [req和rep的特点是一对一,并且必须recv/send交替工作;router可以对应多个req,dealer可以对应多个rep,从而实现一对多和多对一.]

-In this simple extended request-reply pattern, REQ talks to ROUTER and DEALER talks to REP. In between the DEALER and ROUTER, we have to have code (like our broker) that pulls messages off the one socket and shoves them onto the other.
+*In this simple extended request-reply pattern, REQ talks to ROUTER and DEALER talks to REP.* In between the DEALER and ROUTER, we have to have code (like our broker) that pulls messages off the one socket and shoves them onto the other.

 The request-reply broker binds to two endpoints, one for clients to connect to (the frontend socket) and one for workers to connect to (the backend).
 To test this broker, you will want to change your workers so they connect to the backend socket.
 Here is a client that shows what I mean: